 - editing Pericles for Arden Shakespeare (4th series)

-I enjoy presenting my work both within the academy (in 2017-18, I will give talks at Yale, Johns Hopkins, Cambridge, Exeter, and UEA) and beyond: I write regularly for the Times Literary Supplement (for example, here) and the London Review of Books (for example, here), and have appeared on TV and radio in the UK and abroad (for example, here).
-With the literary journalist James Kidd, I am the co-host of the literary podcast and radio show, Litbits, described by the Guardian as one of the best three literary podcasts.
+I enjoy presenting my work both within the academy (recent talks include Yale, Johns Hopkins, Cambridge, the Shakespeare Institute, Exeter, and UEA) and beyond: I write regularly for the Times Literary Supplement (for example, here) and the London Review of Books (for example, here), and have appeared on TV and radio in the UK and abroad (for example, here).
+With the literary journalist James Kidd, I (fitfully) host the literary discussion podcast and radio show, LitBits.